 Can an emerging therapy technique strengthen and rehabilitate your furry friend after an injury?
 Improve your dog’s strength, flexibility, and post-injury healing with the help of hydrotherapy in St. Petersburg!

 First of All, What is Hydrotherapy?

+Hydrotherapy is a treatment that has been around for centuries to help humans heal from injuries in a soothing environment while building strength and stamina.
+And the same goes for dogs!
 Lately, the technique has been translated to veterinary uses, leading to the development of underwater treadmills in tanks.
-The development of this veterinary practice is all in an effort to relieve short-term and long-term stress on joints and muscles while still building strength and endurance.
+The development of this veterinary practice is all to relieve short-term and long-term stress on joints and muscles while still building strength and endurance.

 How Can Hydrotherapy Help My Canine Heal?